celador/ForceCode/README.md

 ## Change Log

+* 3.5.11
+    * Fix issue saving files to the server (No information being shown, not even an error)
+    * Start making error messages more informative.
+They're not the prettiest at the moment, but better than they were.
+I mostly allow the salesforce linters to give errors now.
+    * Small optimizations
 * 3.5.10
     * Fix 'Creating Aura components in a folder doesn't save properly' on server
 * 3.5.9